 La Vela Khao Lak

-The resort has a laid back poolside bar, chic coffee shop, and outdoor/indoor dining options.
-Activities include spa treatments, access to five large swimming pools, and gym.
+The resort has a laid-back poolside bar, a chic coffee shop, and outdoor/indoor dining options.
+Activities include spa treatments, access to five large swimming pools, and a gym.

 Prices start from 2,000 Baht per night and include breakfast.

 Ultra-luxury 5-star boutique resort The Sarojin is located in tropical gardens on the coast of Khao Lak with private beach access.
 The resort houses 56 rooms, including deluxe tropical garden views and private pool suites.

 The resort offers event bookings, spa treatments, private charters to nearby islands, and complimentary use of their many watersport offerings, including an Omega Topaz dinghy.
 Food offerings include an all-day breakfast, fine dining, and an award-winning wine cellar with over 200 wines.